cjolson1/Lagunitas-Quality-Assurance/testing.md

     @task(6)
     def task2(self):
         pass

+    @task
+    def task3(self):
+      pass
 ```

-So in the example above `task2` will run twice as often as `task1`.
+So in the example above `task2`, with a weight of 6, will run twice as often as `task1` and 6 times as often as task3.
+When task is given no perameters it is assumed to have a weight of 1, as is the case with `task 3`.

 #### Nesting Tasks